flowmatters/SourceFEWSAdapter/README.md

 * All input time series inputs are setup through Data Sources (default on recent versions of Source) and set to reload on run
 * The model should be configured in "planning mode" as opposed to operations mode.
 In recent versions of Source you can switch an operations scenario to planning mode using the Tools|River Operations menu.
 An implication of planning mode is that operations-mode forecasts are not available.
 These should be configured from FEWS and input as time series.
-* Those data sources should be configured as multi-column csv files, with either all inputs in one file or with a separate file for each parameter type (eg rainfall) with all relevant sites in the one file.
+* The data sources should be configured as multi-column csv files, with either all inputs in one file or with a separate file for each parameter type (eg rainfall) with all relevant sites in the one file.
 * Within any given csv file, the SourceFEWSAdapter will sort columns by location name and then by parameter name.
 If you wish to force a different order, you can use an IdMap in FEWS to prepend a column number to the location name, as in the following example:

 ```xml